sunshine-JLU/deepseek-r1-distill-llama-8b-lora/readme.md

 4. **Run the Notebook**
   Open and run the deepseek-r1-distill-llama-8b.ipynb notebook to start fine-tuning the model.

+5. **Run the lora-model in the lora_model_inference.ipynb**
+  After you successfully run over the deepseek-r1-distill-llama-8b.ipynb, You will get a number of checkpoint files, each file is a lora weight that can be loaded independently, you can specify the lora file address in the lora_model_inference.ipynb to load and run.

 ## Hardware requirement

 GPU Memory at least 48GB would not appear OOM problem.